mcdonc/devenv-awsenv/README.rst

-Optionally knowing your OTP authenticator secret for an AWS account allows you to do automatic MFA authentication when using ``devenv shell`` without needing to type an OTP codes.  ``awsenv edit`` will ask you for the OTP authenticator secret as ``DEVENV_AWSENV_MFA_OTP_AUTHSECRET`` in the default JSON structure.
+Optionally knowing your OTP authenticator secret for an AWS account allows you to do automatic MFA authentication when using ``devenv shell`` without needing to type OTP codes.  ``awsenv edit`` will ask you for the OTP authenticator secret as ``DEVENV_AWSENV_MFA_OTP_AUTHSECRET`` in the default JSON structure.

 The OTP authenticator secret is the secret you use for a given AWS account that